MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-get-started.md

 1. Ensure the project compiles by right clicking on the project and clicking **Build**.
 1. Set a breakpoint on the line of code declaring `updateProductCategory` and run your code by clicking on **Start** or pressing **F5**.
 1. Login using **your credentials** when the Azure AD prompt appears.
-The first time you run the application, you will be prompted to allow the AAD application you registered earlier to access the services CDS uses.
+The first time you run the application, you will be prompted to allow the AAD application you registered earlier to access the services used.
 1. Verify that the program runs and retrieves the newly inserted `ProductCategory` entities.

 ## Advanced - Examining data changes